skuzow/simple-translator/README.md

 # TranslatorPlugin

 Really simple plugin of [MCDReforged](https://github.com/Fallen-Breath/MCDReforged) for translating text ingame, from all languages to English, and English to Spanish automatically.
+(Minecraft)

 More plugins in [MCDReforged-Plugins-Catalogue](https://github.com/MCDReforged-Plugins/PluginCatalogue)
 ## How it works?